lietdai/xss-mitm-attack/README.md

 xss-mitm-attack
 ===============

-chrome extension for xss attack
+a chrome extension for xss attack